lewisdubrowski6569/MLB-Pitcher-Stats-Analysis/README.md

 The Read Pitch-By_Pitch Data.Rmd file contains code to load the raw data.
 The Calculate Stabilization Rates for Pitcher Statistics.Rmd file contains the code that produces the analysis and plots.
-The Plots folder contains all the plots produced in the code as interactive html files.
+The Plots folder contains all the plots produced in the code as png files.